Responding to consumers with different needs - in detail

-For complaints involving selling practices or lack of informed consent see our position statement Pre-sale information or conduct.
-For complaints involving capacity to contract see our position statement Contracts.
+For complaints involving selling practices or lack of informed consent see our guidance on Pre-sale information or conduct.
+For complaints involving capacity to contract see our guidance on Contracts.

-For complaints involving financial hardship see our position statement Financial hardship.
+For complaints involving financial hardship see our guidance on Financial hardship.

-This position statement should also be read in conjunction with any other TIO position statements that may be relevant.
-It does not replace any other position statement on a particular topic.
+This guidance should also be read in conjunction with any other TIO guidance that may be relevant.
+It does not replace any other guidance on a particular topic.

 Laws, codes, and guidelines